Galați: Burial of Hetman Mazeppa

 The Ukrainian folk hero, Ivan Stepanovich Mazeppa was a Hetman who died on 1709 in Varniţa, Bessarabia, and was buried in Galați.
 Hetman Mazeppa was buried in a brick tomb.

 Battle of Stănilești

-In 1710, Tatars plundered Galați after the Battle of Stănilești.
+In 1710, Tatars plundered Galați after the Russo-Moldavian failure at the Battle of Stănilești.

 Russo-Turkish war

 In 1775, Russia established a consulate in Galați.
-However, in 1789, during the Russo-Turkish war of 1787–92, Galați was burned by the armies of the Russian general Mikhail Kamensky.
+Despite this, the city was nonetheless burned by the armies of the Russian general Mikhail Kamensky during the Russo-Turkish war of 1787–92.

 19th century

-In 1812, following the annexation by Russia of half of the principality, including all of the sea shore and almost all of Danube, Galati ended up as the principality's only port.
+In 1812, following the annexation of half of the principality by Russia, including all of the sea shore and almost all of Danube, Galați ended up as the principality's only port.

 Due to unrest in this part of Europe, Galați port became a site for the construction of large warships.
 Abbot Boskov, a Romanian traveller, stated: